xil-se/xil.se/content/post/hackim-2016-re-1-kbeckmann.md

 ```

 # Solution
-Based on the decompilated code, we should enter "10" drinks and then enter 10 values between 0x10 and 0xffff.
+Based on the decompiled code, we should enter "10" drinks and then enter 10 values between 0x10 and 0xffff.

 The binary generates a seed based on the input that is used to seed rand() which is later used.
 Instead of solving the mystery input, I bruteforced the seed value to solve this.